-A new historical year was not added under the Bank Tax.
-This change conforms this section of the report to the historical years shown in the Corporate Franchise Tax and Insurance Tax sections.
+C A new historical year was not added under the corporation and utilities tax.
+This change conforms this section of the report to the historical years shown in the corporate franchise tax, bank tax and insurance tax sections.

 Reliability of the Estimates